mozbrick/brick/tooltip/README.md

 If absent, events triggered outside of the tooltip or its targets will close the tooltip.

 Has no effect when `trigger-style` is set to a preset style.

+Can be set with the `ignore-outer-trigger` HTML attribute or the `ignoreOuterTrigger` JavaScript property.

+## ___ignore-tooltip-pointer-events___ / ___ignoreTooltipPointerEvents___

+If present, pointer events on the tooltip will be ignored, keeping it from blocking interaction with underlying elements.

+Can be set with the `ignore-tooltip-pointer-events` HTML attribute or the `ignoreTooltipPointerEvents` JavaScript property.

 # Accessors (getters/setters)